 If you need to schedule a screening, contact your physician.
 To find an Overlake urologist search our online physician directory, or call our physician referral line at 425.688.5211.

-The American Cancer Society recommends that at age 50, you talk with your healthcare professional about beginning prostate-specific (PSA) blood testing and digital rectal exams (DRE) of the prostate gland.
+The American Cancer Society recommends that at age 50, you talk with your healthcare provider about beginning prostate-specific (PSA) blood testing and digital rectal exams (DRE) of the prostate gland.
 Factors to consider include your overall health and life expectancy.
 Some men at higher risk should begin testing at age 45.
-High risk categories include African-American men and men who have a first-degree relative who was diagnosed with prostate cancer at a young age.
+High risk categories include African American men and men who have a first-degree relative who was diagnosed with prostate cancer at a young age.